 So, why is some air fryer food dry (like cardboard)?
-From my experience, when you have skinless and/or boneless meat this can get particularly dried out.
-The skin literally acts as a barrier helping to keep some of the moisture in the meat.
+From my experience, when you have skinless and/or boneless meat, this can get particularly dried out by an air fryer.
+The skin literally acts as a barrier, helping to keep some of the moisture in the meat.
 It is also a fact that having meat with a bone running through it also helps the meat retain some moisture.
-When you take that away you end up with incredibly dry and tough meat from the air fryer!
+When you take that away, you end up with incredibly dry and tough meat from the air fryer!
 With other food outside of meat, if there is no form of oil or fat on the surface, you will end up with something very dry!

-I have owned air fryers for around four to five years, this has been my experience.
-Although I don’t claim to be an out and out expert on the matter! (still working on that!)
+I have owned air fryers for almost a decade at this point, and this has been my experience.
+Although I don’t claim to be an out-and-out expert on the matter! (still working on that!)